Understanding What is RFP: A Comprehensive Guide to Requests for Proposals

 RFP responses involve subject matter experts across the organization.
 The typical flow: proposal manager emails questions to SMEs, waits for responses, chases late replies, consolidates in a master document, discovers version conflicts.

 Cloud-based platforms enable SMEs to contribute directly to specific sections, see what others have written, and work in parallel.
-This cuts coordination time by 50%+ in our customer benchmarks.

 Common RFP Pitfalls and How to Avoid Them